maudeve-it/ILI9XXX-XPT2046-STM32/3A-TOUCHGFX/README.md

 - step 3 - Port Speed: here you must assign bitrate SPI prescaler when transferring data to display or to/from touch sensor.
 Consider that touch uses baudrates  below 2MBps
 - step 4 - SPI communication mode: uncomment the macro definition related to enabled communication mode (Polling mode, Interrupt mode or DMA mode).
 You must uncomment no less and no more than ONE definition here
 - step 5 - Backlight Mode: see [BACKLIGHT page](../BACKLIGHT)
-- step 6 - Buffer size: TouchGFX don't use library buffers which will be disabled, so parameter set here is not used
+- step 6 - Buffer size: Used converting from RGB565 to RGB666 with ILI9488 V1.0 displays.
+Follow instructions into .h file

 into "z_touch_XPT2046.h" file you have to setup this configuration:
 - step 1 - Port Parameters: here you have to set two macro constant with the SPI port name connecting touch sensor